mrpocojoy/react_test-devices-store/README.md

 - ✅ Provide checkout button with click handling method.
 - ✅ Create utils to persist cart data in local storage.
 - ✅ Create customHook to modify cart data.
+- ✅ [EXTRA] Include a "default route" for HTTP404 - Not found.

 ### MILESTONE 8 - UX/UI improvements (v1)
 - ✅ Create basic structure for tech specs of items @ PDP.